A PATIENT QUEST

 The house has consistently worked with grapes grown by the same families since it was founded.
 Likewise, parcels of land have been carefully chosen.
 Because, for Bruno Paillard, it is not about dominating one village but about tirelessly seeking out different terroirs to allow the personal expression of the champagne and have a clear vision of creating wine.

 The vineyard is the fruit of a patient quest, guided by a profound understanding of Champagne and a very clear vision of the wine to be created.

-BRUNO PAILLARD’s vineyards cover 32 hectares (79,5 acres) of land over the best Crus of Champagne: Le Mesnil sur Oger, Oger, Cumières or Verzenay, for example.
+Maison Bruno Paillard manages a vineyards of around 30 hectares (74 acres) of land over the best Crus of Champagne: Le Mesnil sur Oger, Oger, Cumières or Verzenay, for example.
 Les Riceys is the exception; situated in the south of Champagne, it is the undisputed flagship of the Aube.
 Altogether it represents over 100 plots, each with a different terroir.

 12 hectares of the vineyards are classified as “Grand Cru” which is remarkable knowing that grands crus represent only 17 of the 320 villages of Champagne.

 The vineyards now provide from 50 to 60% needs in grapes.

 The respect of this inimitable terroir is a guiding principle for the Maison.
 It requires both rigour and a delicate touch.

 • a special focus on ploughing, encouraging the development of root systems to extract the chalky minerality.

 • short pruning, which helps the roots of the plants to grow continually, directing nutrients to the roots rather than the leaves.